sandpiper-framework/sandpiper/test/api/README.md

 POST Login (using { "username": "admin", "password": "admin" }) PATCH Update apikey (Company 1) (from the Sync request folder)
 ```
+It uses an Insomnia variable we created to copy the generated apikey to the PATCH request.

-Normally, this would be part of the "sign-up" process when a trading partner requests access to your data.
+Normally, this apikey transfer would be part of the "sign-up" process when a trading partner requests access to your data.

+## Sync Secondary with Primary

 Now we should be ready to perform the sync.
 Let's start both a primary and secondary server running (in two separate terminal windows):
 ```